vanHeemstraSystems/glide/README.md

-repository-name
+glide
-# Repository Name
+# Glide

+Based on "Glide Apps" at https://www.glideapps.com/

-Based on "ABC" at https://www.abc.com/
+Based on "Glide on YouTube" at https://www.youtube.com/@glideapps

 ## 100 - Introduction